nathdip1/Privyra/README.md

-Freedom_app
+Privyra Saas
-This project is a mobile-first social media web application.
+This is a secured file transfer medium Saas model Project structure:

-Project structure:

 my-social-app/